martial-god/Benny-Scraper/README.md

 5. Test the configuration by downloading a novel.
 6. If the site works with `CommonStrategy`, only the new JSON file needs to be included in a pull request.

 This process will not work for every site.
 Sites with custom navigation or authentication may require a dedicated strategy.
 For Cloudflare-protected sites, try running FlareSolverr locally before testing the site.
+When FlareSolverr is the only successful way to load the table of contents or chapter content, the generated configuration sets `requiresFlareSolverr` to `true`.

 ### Command Reference
 ```bash